kommhoerauf/rpi-sec-cam/README.md

   * Later we switched to a MSATA SSD connected via USB (to have a longer lifetime of the disk) ~ 30€
 * A micro USB cable to provide power to our SBC (I chose a 1A USB wall charger) ~ 10€
   * Later we switched to a more powerful adapter 4A (as we also wanted to power a sirene) ~ 20€
+    * This adapter did hold for about half a year and died, we then switched to an official Rasberry Pi power adapter (we frequently saw the underoltage alerts and the board crashed frequently)
 * A LTE modem compatible with your SBC (for this project I have chosen the SIM7600X-4G-HAT (would also have been possible to choose the specific variant for the Pi Zero (SIM7600G-H))) ~ 90€
 * A USB cable to connect the LTE Modem to our SBC (Had to use this as I was not being able to get the LTE connection working without it, only got GSM working with IO pins) ~ 0€, its included for the SIM7600X, but depending on your container for the camera you might need angled connectors (as I did)
 * A SIM card to be used with the LTE modem (I have chosen to go the cheapest german mobile phone provider plan (~200 MB free per month but getting ads)) ~ 0€ (depending on your mobile network provider you have monthly costs)
 * A Raspberry Pi camera (I used the Raspberry Pi Zero camera without IR filter) ~ 10€
   * Later we switched to a nightvision camera + infrared LED ~ 20€
 * A container for everything (I chose a small and tightly fitting wood box for this) ~ 5€

 Software we will make use of :